 The choice district must review all submitted applications

 The information requested on the application will indicate whether or not a student is to be considered Tier 1.
-To confirm Tier 1 eligibility, the choice district must submit the applicant's information to his/her resident district, which then will verify whether or not that student has attended public school in the district during the current school year.
-The choice district must complete a Confirmation of Enrollment spreadsheet for each resident district from which it received student applications, listing each student's name, the school currently attending, and the current grade level.
+To confirm Tier 1 eligibility, the choice district must submit the Tier 1 applicant's information to his/her resident district, which then will verify whether or not that student has attended public school in the district during the current school year.
+The choice district must complete a Confirmation of Enrollment spreadsheet for each resident district from which it received Tier 1 student applications, listing each student's name, the school currently attending, and the current grade level.

 NOTE: If a student moved during the year but attended the public school of both the old and new resident districts, both districts must be contacted to confirm enrollment during the respective time periods.
 These students are also considered Tier 1.